binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Cloud Service Provider vs In-house

+Costs and Trade-offs

 #### Skills

+Costs and Trade-offs

 #### EULA

+Costs and Trade-offs

 #### Giving up Secrets

+Costs and Trade-offs

 #### Location of Data

+Costs and Trade-offs

 #### Vendor lock-in

+Costs and Trade-offs

 #### Possible Single Points of Failure

+Costs and Trade-offs

 ### People

+Costs and Trade-offs

 ### Application Security

+Costs and Trade-offs

 ### Network Security

+Costs and Trade-offs

 ### Violations of Least Privilege